10 Tips on How to Split Finances in a Blended Family

 Prioritize your expenses collectively.

-Determine the important things and the percentage of each individual’s income that will go towards the household expenses.
+Determine the important things and the percentage of each individual’s income that will go toward the household expenses.
 Make sure you save a fixed amount before incurring any expenses.

 Your priorities will most likely be: